 Prep Lemongrass: place 1 stalk on a cutting board.
 Pound with a mallet or rolling pin until cracked and splitting apart.
 Alternately, grip a knife handle with your fist and pound down with the butt of the handle.
 The bruised lemongrass should be fragrant.
 Place in stock pot, on top of chicken.
 Add onion, salt, and water.

 Bring to a boil.
+Skim off the fat and scum with a mesh strainer.
 Lower heat to medium low and simmer until chicken is tender and the broth looks oily and golden yellow in color, about 30 minutes.